 So, what should an entrepreneur diary cover?

 Your diary should reflect the way you approach your business.
 You may have regular meetings with staff, professional advisers, consultants or investors.
-You may have networking events or trade meetings you chair or be on the committee of an organisation and need to put time aside for work there.
+You may have networking events or trade meetings.
+You chair or might be on the committee of an organisation and need to put time aside for work there.

 You should also make time to work on the strategy for and direction of your business.
 This is particularly important for businesses of any size, because there is a constant need to refine your proposition, identify your key markets and decide how to exploit them.
 Whether you are working with a personal mentor or with your team, time spent concentrating on these issues without distraction is valuable.